bittles/Conway-Hospital-Alaris-Guardrails-Versions/Readme.md

       - 3:30 soft max
       - 2:45 hard min
       - Advisory: If a common IV line is being used to administer other drugs in addition to oritavancin, the line should be flushed before and after each infusion with D5W.
-  ### ustekinumab:
+  ### piperacillin/tazobactam:
     - add to outpt infusion library
-    - 260 mg/250 mL, 390 mg/250 mL, 520 mg/250 mL
-    - initial 1:00
-    - soft max 3:00
-    - hard min 0:55
-    - Advisory: This medication must be infused using a 0.2- micron, low protein binding filter.
-    - primary only
-  ### meropenem:
-    - add to outpt infusion library
-    - 500 mg/50 mL, 500 mg/100 mL, 1000 mg/50 mL, 1000 mg/100 mL, 2000 mg/100 mL
-    - 0.5 g/50 mL, 0.5 g/100 mL, 1 g/50 mL, 1 g/100 mL, 2 g/100 mL
+    - 3.375 g/50 mL, 3.375 g/100 mL, 4.5 g/50 mL, 4.5 g 100 mL
-    - durations:
+    - duration limits:
-      - initial: 0:30
+      - no initial
-      - soft max: 3:10
+      - soft max: 4:15
-      - soft min: 0:15
+      - soft min: 0:20
-    - reviewed dosage and administration guardrails for adult library as well
-  ### micafungin:
-    - add to outpt infusion library
-    - 50 mg/100 mL, 100 mg/100 mL, 150 mg/100 mL
-    - durations:
-      - initial: 1:00
+    - dose limits:
-      - soft min: 0:55
+      - soft min: 3 g
-      - soft max: 3:00
+      - hard max: 4.6 g
-    - reviewed dosage and administration guardrails for adult library as well
+    - reviewed dosage and administration guardrails for adult library as well, concentrations and durations updated to match above guardrails (except initial rate for 3.375 g set to 4:00)
-    - extend soft max for adult library from 1:30 to 3:00 as can be infused slower to minimize infusion related reactions
   ### potassium chloride:
     - add to outpt infusion library
     - 10 mEq/100 mL, 40 mEq/520 mL, x mg/x mL